pgadmin-org/pgadmin4/docs/en_US/index.rst

 Creating Cluster Level Objects
 ==============================

-Some object definitions reside at the cluster level:

-* Resource Groups
-* Roles
-* Tablespaces
-* Databases

-pgAdmin 4 provides dialogs that allow you to create these objects, manage them, and control their relationships to each other.
+Some object definitions reside at the cluster level; pgAdmin 4 provides dialogs that allow you to create these objects, manage them, and control their relationships to each other.
 To access a dialog that allows you to create a database object, right-click on the object type in the pgAdmin tree control, and select the *Create* option for that object.
 For example, to create a new database, right-click on the *Databases* node, and select *Create Database...*

+Contents:

 .. toctree::
    :maxdepth: 2